The Autumn 2018 issue is a collection of prose, photography and printwork about journeys, place and belonging

 A pocketbook and a map for travellers meeting in troubled times, exchanging tales to help us navigate this new and ancient terra and know that we do not face the future alone.

 Dark Mountain: Issue 14 TERRA is edited by Nancy Campbell, Charlotte Du Cann and Nick Hunt.
+A number of pieces were also commissioned and edited by three ‘scouts’: Sarah Thomas, Daniel Nakanishi-Chalwin and Akshay Ahuja.

 Writers: Amy Heneveld, Nick Hunt, Oana Sanziana, Andri Snær Magnason, Julia Loginova, Nancy Campbell, Owen Martel, Andrew Blanchflower, Charlotte Du Cann, Mary Paterson, Reem Karssli and Caroline Williams, Mike Hembury, Imogen Rogerson-Costello, Daniel Rathbone, Ekow Manuar, Sara Moon, Juman Simaan, Monique Besten, Christos Galanis, Sara Hudston, Daniel Nakanishi-Chalwin, Harvye Hodja, Georgia Angus Dougie Strang, Kayne Coy Kim Schnuelle, Sarah Thomas, Stephen Collis, Camilla Bostock, Emily Freeman-Lavoie, Sharon Stevens, Jonathan Williams, Dion Dobrzynski, Samantha M. Harvey.